 This drum pad is perfect for you if you need your stomp box to play several different sounds and you want to spend more money to get that noticeable quality of sound and build.

 From the same company comes the second son – Wazinator Dropkick KSB 883.
-This stomp box works on the same principle as it’s brother, as it’s analog passive stomp box.
-This also means that there is no need for power supply, but only for the amplification of the instrument.
-Whether you are going to pre amp it or put it through your guitar amp while you play guitar is up to you.
+This stomp box works on the same principle as its brother, as it is an analog passive stomp box.
+This also means that there is no need for a power supply, but only for the amplification of the instrument.
+Whether you are going to pre-amp it or put it through your guitar amp while you play guitar is up to you.

-We hope that we helped you to make your choice by putting together this list.
-Any of boxes that is on this list is great, but you should check them all out and pick one that is most suitable according to your needs.
+I hope that I helped you to make your choice by putting together this list.
+Any of the boxes that are on this list is great, but you should check them all out and pick one that is most suitable according to your needs.
 Whichever you choose, they’re all good options.